SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 debian@beaglebone:~$ sudo depmod
 debian@beaglebone:~$ sudo modprobe can-j1939
 ```
-The beaglebone kernel has now been upgraded and includes the j1939 module.
+The beaglebone kernel has now been upgraded and includes the j1939 module for SocketCAN.

 As a final step, we need to install the correct Linux Header Files for local code compilation.